1. What is paclitaxel?

 Painful muscles and joints

-It can be very painful and you may need to take pain relief or anti-inflammatory drugs such as ibuprofen.
+It can be very painful and you may need to take pain relief or anti-inflammatory drugs like paracetamol or ibuprofen.
 It’s a good idea to have some of these available before starting your treatment just in case you need them.
-Be aware that pain relief such as paracetamol or ibuprofen can mask the signs of infection.

 Nausea and vomiting

-You may feel sick (nausea) although this is usually mild and most people will not actually be sick (vomit).
+You may feel sick (nausea) although this is usually mild, and most people will not actually be sick (vomit).

 You may start to feel unwell a few hours after your treatment.
 You’ll be given anti-sickness medication, as tablets or into a vein, before each cycle of chemotherapy.
 You’ll also have some anti-sickness tablets to take home.